 • Local ownership and control of a comprehensive, sustainable food economy.

 • Financially sustainable operations that support and yield economic, social and environmental returns.

-Cooperatives provide education and training for owners so they can contribute effectively to the development of their cooperatives.
-They inform the general public about the nature and benefits of cooperation.
+Cooperatives provide education and training for their members, elected representatives, managers, and employees so they can contribute effectively to the development of their co-operatives.
+They inform the general public - particularly young people and opinion leaders - about the nature and benefits of co-operation.

 Cooperatives serve their members most effectively and strengthen the cooperative movement by working together through local, national, regional and international structures.

 - Concern for Community

 Cooperatives work for the sustainable development of their communities through policies approved by their members.